** Some Would Deny Christ On The Cross

 7. Persecution and Martyrdom

-Even in modern times: Catholics in Mexico (Cristero War), Spain (Spanish Civil War), and Nazi Europe bore intense persecution, dying rather than renouncing the faith — literal examples of carrying the cross to the end.
+Even in the modern era: Catholics in Mexico (Cristero War, 1920's), Spain (Spanish Civil War, 1930's), and Nazi Europe bore intense persecution, many dying rather than renouncing their faith in the risen Lord throught The Church — literal examples of carrying the Cross to the end.

-How is a Protestant way of Life Without the Theology of the Cross?
+Protestant way of Life Without the Theology of the Cross

 1. Theology: “Faith Alone” — No Redemptive Suffering

-Suffering is avoided, not embraced.
+Result: Suffering is to be avoided, not embraced.
 Comfort, personal assurance, and blessing become central.

 Example: